Flow-matic/Tic-Tac-Toe/README.md

   * steps taking on Github.

-    * In the top right corner of GitHub.com, click your profile photo, then click Your profile.
+    * In the top right corner of GitHub.com, click your profile photo, then click your profile.

     * On the top of your profile page, in the main navigation, click Projects.